ABOUT

 * To respect and honor your decisions throughout your pregnancy, birth, and postpartum,

-* To welcome your Little Love into the world
+* To welcome your Little Love into your arms